100BORG/CIA/README.md

 Send invoices directly to clients via email using the integrated EmailJS service.

+### Responsive Design and Dark Mode

+The application is mobile-friendly and includes a dark mode toggle for better user experience.

+### Diagnostic and Debug Tools

+- **Diagnostic Page:** Test library loading, LocalStorage, and login state.
+- **Debug Page:** Verify server setup and file accessibility.

 ## Customization

 You can customize various aspects of the invoice: